 Our tech sector clients include technology innovators as well as the businesses that support them by providing energy and infrastructure to power new technologies and financing to enable their growth.
-We act for more than 1,600 growth companies in markets around the world.
-We represent six of the Fortune 10 TMT Companies and eight of the ten largest Bay Area companies by market cap.
+We act for more than 2,200 growth companies in markets around the world.
+We represent ten of the 25 Forbes world's largest public tech companies and 20% of the $1bn U.S. unicorns.
 We partner with the most active venture capital firms, incubators and investment banks in the market.

 Our tech lawyers lead the market, from executing financings of later-stage companies to winning high-stakes litigation.
 We've been named Tech Group of the Year by Law360 twice.
 The American Lawyer selected us as IP Litigation Department of the Year for 2016 for our work in the technology sector.
-And Recorder named us Employment Department of the Year for the third time for our wins on behalf of Kleiner Perkins and other tech leaders.
+And Recorder named us Employment Department of the Year for the fourth time for our wins on behalf of tech leaders.

-We’ve helped our clients put $5 billion in venture capital to work worldwide in 2016 in over 330 financings.
-This includes large later-stage rounds for companies such as Pinterest and SoFi.
-We advised on four of the top 10 largest VC financings in the U.S. on PitchBook’s list from the fourth quarter of 2016.
+We’ve helped our clients raise $12.4bn in 2017 through our work on 650+ venture financings.
+This includes large later-stage rounds for companies such as Stripe.
+We have been ranked top 3 for global venture capital by PitchBook for five consecutive quarters including Q3 2018.
 We’ve also advised on some of the largest private company sales, including Nest’s sale to Google, Cruise Automation’s sale to GM, and Instagram’s sale to Facebook.
 Our Total Access program helps early-stage companies get started – from business plan feedback to panel discussions with the most successful entrepreneurs.
 Our tech IPO team has helped longtime clients ring the bell in New York, London and Hong Kong.
 We collaborate closely with the tech teams at Goldman Sachs, Morgan Stanley, J.P.
 Morgan, Bank of America Merrill Lynch and Credit Suisse, among others.
 We represent serial acquirors, such as Microsoft, and execute transactions that have long-range impact, such as the purchase of Siri.
 Across borders, our tech influence is everywhere.
 We’ve represented Chinese online retail giant JD.com in billions of dollars of acquisitions and joint ventures.
 Our recent cross-border work includes representing Amsterdam-based AVG in its acquisition by Czech-based software company Avast.

 As a leader in finance, we’re well equipped to adapt traditional financing structures to the tech market.
 Our Structured Finance team helped peer-to-peer lender Upstart deploy a novel trust structure to provide security to Upstart’s funders.
 We’re collaborating with the leading players in FinTech to develop this growing market, including SoFi and Stripe.
 Our Public Finance team forged new territory with KentuckyWired, the first U.S. public-private partnership to provide statewide Internet access – named Deal of the Year by The Bond Buyer.